Stay Safe Online

 4. Update Software Regularly: Keep your operating system, browser, and other software up to date to protect against vulnerabilities.
 Automatic updates should be enabled whenever possible to ensure you receive the latest security patches.

-5. Be Cautious of Phishing and Social Engineering Scams: Verify the authenticity of emails and websites before providing any personal information.
-Look for signs of phishing, such as generic greetings, spelling and grammar mistakes, and suspicious links.
+5. Be Cautious of Phishing, Smishing, and Social Engineering Scams: Verify the authenticity of emails, websites, and text messages before providing any personal information.
+Look for signs of phishing or smishing, such as generic greetings, spelling and grammar mistakes, and suspicious links.
 When in doubt, contact the company directly using a known, legitimate contact method.
+Either call the sender directly or start with a blank browser tab and type in the URL of the company, for example: https://www.captrust.com.
+Do not click on links without verifying the authenticity of the sender.

-6. Monitor Your Accounts: Regularly check your financial accounts for any suspicious activity.
+6. Monitor Your Accounts: Establish online access to each of your financial accounts using a unique password and multi-factor authentication.
+Regularly check your financial accounts for any suspicious activity.
 Set up account alerts to notify you of unusual transactions, and report any discrepancies to your financial advisor and custodian immediately.

 8. Be Mindful of Social Media Sharing: Limit the amount of personal information you share on social media platforms.
 Cybercriminals can use information from your social media profiles to guess passwords or answer security questions.